hashim1213/python_basics/README.md

-##Get started with Python
+# Python Basics

-##this is an easy to follow along way to learn Python
+This is an easy to follow along tutorial that will help you learn the basics of Python.